 - What information gets synced from AD?
 Employees' first name, last name, job title, start date, and email address will be brought over to TINYpulse.
-Manager isn't synced, so head on over to Settings to add managers for each employee.
+Manager isn't synced, so head on over to Users and Settings to add managers for each employee.

 Create a group specifically for TINYpulse in Azure Active Directory